mosquito/argclass/README.md

 assert parser.recursive
 assert parser.preserve_attributes
 ```

-As you can see this example shown a basic module usage, when you want specify
-argument default and other options you have to use ``argclass.Argument``.
+As you can see, this example shows basic module usage.
+When you want to specify argument defaults and other options, you have to use `argclass.Argument`.

 ## Subparsers

-Following example shows how to use subparsers:
+The following example shows how to use subparsers:

 ```python
 import argclass

 class SubCommand(argclass.Parser):
     comment: str